skarllot/ImplicitGenerics/README.md

 ## Guide

-Quick To understand the scenarios covered by this library, some examples are given.
+To understand the scenarios covered by this library, some examples are given.

 ### Registering adapter on the dependency injector